Reuse & Recycling

 Bottles, Cans, Cardboard

-Dining services recycles more than one million bottles and cans as well as more than 150,000 cardboard boxes each year.
+Dining recycles more than one million bottles and cans as well as more than 150,000 cardboard boxes each year.